mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

     typeof(self) :==: operation type(self, x, null);
     ```

-    Given that you really need the operation type in the end.
+    Given that you need the operation type in the end.
 You most probably need to change the implementation of the rules contributing to the `operation type` to only use "one side".
 If the type of the expression is simply the type of the variable `x` you can omit it.

     {{ answer_by('coolya') }}